 But there is little evidence to suggest that baking soda can cure a UTI, although some people may report that it reduces their discomfort and urgency.

-The California Poison Control System reported on 192 cases of baking soda misuse, and almost 5 percent of these were related to people who were trying to treat a UTI.
+The California Poison Control System reported on 192 cases of baking soda misuse, and almost

 Most people in this study required medical attention after trying to use baking soda.
 Some of the complications experienced included serious electrolyte and acid or base imbalances, and respiratory depression.